Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Introduction

-\paragraph{Our Contribution:} Our previous work on structural associative knowledge graphs \cite{Starzyk2024} demonstrated the potential of this approach for storing and retrieving scenes.
+Our previous work on structural associative knowledge graphs~\cite{Starzyk2024} demonstrated the potential of this approach for storing and retrieving scenes.
 In this paper, we extend this research to sequence storage and retrieval.

-We show that the same structural principles can be effectively applied to sequences, preserving the key properties of memory size, graph density, and context requirements.